Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Insights from Practical Case Study

-In contrast to the 7\% and 23\% average ridership gains in REV+PAX and REV regimes, average ridership grows by less than 4\% in the REV+VMT regime.
+In contrast to the 7\% and 23\% ridership gains in PR+PX and PR regimes, ridership grows by less than 4\% in the PR+VM regime.
 But interestingly, this regime has significantly larger ridership increases for longer distance passengers.
-In particular, the five towns that are farthest from the inner city area---Lawrence, Lowell, Brockton, Haverhill, and Framingham---are the exact five towns with ridership increases.
-Their average increase is about 25\% while the remaining 10 towns see an average 7\% drop in ridership.
-Thus, the REV+VMT regime increases access to the allied network for commuters who are farther from the inner city.
-Overall, the prioritized system-wide objectives improved by 19.16\%, 0.35\% and 0.99\% respectively for REV+PAX, REV, and REV+VMT regimes compared to the real-world fares.
+In particular, the five towns farthest from the inner city (Lawrence, Lowell, Brockton, Haverhill, Framingham) are the only ones with ridership increases.
+Their average increase is $\sim$25\% while the remaining 10 towns see an average 7\% ridership drop.
+Thus, the PR+VM regime increases access to the allied network for commuters who are farther from the inner city.
+Overall, compared to the real-world fares, the prioritized system-wide objectives improved by 19.16\% for PR+PX, 0.35\% for PR and 0.99\% for PR+VM regime.

 These results underline the importance of capturing passenger preference heterogeneity to amplify our model's practical impact.
 A choice model that reflects passenger preferences more accurately improves system-wide outcomes and especially maximizes passenger benefits.
 We conclude that our income-aware refined model improves transportation equity for passengers---as compared to the income-agnostic aggregate model---making it a valuable tool for transit agencies to incorporate into strategic decision-making.